Menu

 By FrankCawley

 Statistics estimate the average person will walk anywhere from 100,000 to over 200,000 miles in their lifetime.
-These astounding figures should tell us that we owe a lot of our ability to move around and engage in physical activity, to the work performed by our humble feet.
-When a person takes care to wear proper supportive footwear, they can accomplish some amazing feats of physical performance.
-Conversely, without proper footwear, a person’s feet and/or ankles become much more prone to injury.
-Of course, many injuries can be avoided simply by wearing the right footwear when engaging in physical activity.
-Here’s what you need to know about finding the best footwear for your foot pain or ankle pain.
+These astounding figures should tell us that we owe much of our ability to move around and engage in physical activity to work performed by our humble feet.
+When a person wears proper supportive footwear, they can accomplish some amazing feats of physical performance.

-Last but not least, is the ankle region.
-The ankle connects the foot to the leg, of course, however, it also contains multiple joints that play a crucial role in allowing the foot to maneuver into a variety of positions, including up and down and left and right.
+Last but not least is the ankle region.
+The ankle connects the foot to the leg; however, it also contains multiple joints that play a crucial role in allowing the foot to maneuver into various positions, including up and down and left and right.

-Understanding the various components of the foot and ankle region and how they all work together, allows a person to then understand why footwear should support the toe region (toe box), the sole of the foot, the arch and heel areas, and both ankles as well.
-Wearing footwear that does not provide the proper space and support means a person becomes more susceptible to foot issues such as heel pain, inflammation of the plantar fascia (plantar fasciitis), arch problems, and/or toe issues such as blisters, bunions, etc.
+Understanding the various components of the foot and ankle region and how they all work together allows a person to understand why footwear should support the toe region (toe box), the sole, the arch and heel areas, and both ankles.
+Wearing footwear that does not provide the proper space and support means a person becomes more susceptible to foot issues such as heel pain, inflammation of the plantar fascia (plantar fasciitis), arch problems, or toe issues such as blisters and bunions.

-If you’ve tried selecting footwear for foot pain on your own without success, you may have a foot problem* such as fallen arches (flat feet) or an excessive arch.
-People with flat feet are more susceptible to overpronation, which is a condition where the ankle(s) collapse inward.
-Those with an excessive arch often experience problems with over supination, where their ankle and feet bow outwardly giving the impression they are almost walking on the side of their foot.
+If you’ve tried selecting footwear for foot pain without success, you may have a foot problem such as fallen arches (flat feet) or an excessive arch.
+People with flat feet are more susceptible to overpronation, a condition where the ankle(s) collapses inward.
+Those with an excessive arch often experience supination problems, in which their ankle and feet bow outwardly.
+This gives the impression they are almost walking on the side of their feet.

-A professional physical therapist can help diagnose foot issues and assist in correcting foot problems by recommending stretching and strengthening exercises to combat weaknesses, along with providing expertise on how to select the right footwear.
+A professional physical therapist can help diagnose foot issues and correct foot problems by recommending stretching and strengthening exercises to combat weaknesses, along with providing expertise on selecting the right shoes for foot pain.
 If you or someone you know experiences repeated foot problems during physical activity, we can help.
-Please contact us at 570-208-2787 or email us at cawleyptfrank@gmail.com.
+Don’t hesitate to contact us at 570-208-2787 or email us at cawleyptfrank@gmail.com to learn how to relieve foot pain.

 *Those with diabetes should check first with their physician regarding proper footwear.
 In general, a physician with likely recommend special diabetic shoes that are solid with a wide toe box, however, it’s always a good idea to consult with the doctor primarily responsible for treating your diabetes.